mac2000/dialog_converter/README.md

 ## Requirements

-The script only requires the ```scikit-learn``` in order to work.
+The script only requires the `scikit-learn`, `numpy`, `scipy` in order to work.
 If you do not have it, you can easily install it with the following command:

     sudo pip install scikit-learn
+    sudo pip install numpy
+    sudo pip install scipy

+Note for Windows users - easiest way to run this `docker run -it --rm -v %cd%:/data python:2 bash`

 ## Usage